Cómo reservar en el Pokémon Café (Osaka y Tokio): la guía completa de 2026

 Tokyo in 2026: the one-off reopening release

-The Tokyo Pokemon Cafe, on the 5th floor of the Takashimaya SC East Building in Nihonbashi, closed for renovation in March 2026 and reopens on 17 June 2026.
+The Tokyo Pokemon Cafe, on the 5th floor of the Takashimaya SC East Building in Nihonbashi, closed for renovation in March 2026 and reopened on 17 June 2026.
 The Osaka cafe in Daimaru Shinsaibashi stayed open the whole time and works exactly as described above.

 Everything else about the Tokyo flow, the eight-step form, the email verification code, the reCAPTCHA, the 90-minute sessions, the 1 to 6 party size, and the 10pm-night-before cancellation window, is identical to Osaka.